-> Once you arrive in Jonquière there’s so much to see – starting with the Saguenay-St. Lawrence Marine Park, where admission is free for Canada’s 150th birthday.
+Once you arrive in Jonquière there’s so much to see – starting with the Saguenay-St. Lawrence Marine Park.
 It’s a great place for watching whales, which travel thousands of kilometeres to consume the abundance of seafood (get it?) in this area.
 Take note, though, that it’s worth your while to have access to a car, so that you can best explore the Saguenay region.
 While the bus system may (just barely!) meet your needs in the city, you will be quite restricted in exploring the surrounding area without some wheels.

 A Year of Anniversaries

 A number of great events being held this summer already make the trip worthwhile.
-Until mid-August, La Fabuleuse histoire d’un Royaume* (which celebrates its 30th anniversary this year) tells the story of the region with fanfare!
+Until mid-August, La Fabuleuse histoire d’un Royaume* tells the story of the region with fanfare!
 One hundred and fifty volunteer performers, aged 4 to 88, share the stage with drums, trumpets and animals (you read correctly) in a lavish show that truly captures what the people from this area are known for – a zest for living life to the fullest!

 This year also marks another major anniversary: four decades ago, the owner of Cap Jaseux ceded his land to the Municipality of Saint-Fulgence.
 The site was gradually transformed into a highly prized regional centre of activity.
 Parc Aventure Cap Jaseux has welcomed both active families and thrill seekers since 2001.
 You can choose from a range of water activities, soar through the air (ziplining) or take up the Via Ferrata challenge.
 Some routes can even be done at night by the light of the moon!